apache/beam/website/www/site/content/en/get-started/quickstart-java.md

 For a detailed introduction to the Beam concepts used in these examples, see the [WordCount Example Walkthrough](/get-started/wordcount-example).
 Here, we'll just focus on executing `WordCount.java`.

+## Optional: Convert from Maven to Gradle Project

+To convert this from a Maven project into Gradle, execute `gradle init` while in the same directory as the `pom.xml` file.

+After you have converted the project to Gradle:

+1. Edit the generated `build.gradle` by adding `mavenCentral()` under `repositories`.
+1. Rebuild your project by running `gradle build`.

 ## Run WordCount